gravitational/gravity/docs/6.x/pack.md

           # are also mounted at the corresponding location in the targetPath subtree
           recursive: false

-      # This directive makes sure specified devices from host are made available
+      # This setting makes sure specified devices from host are made available
       # inside Gravity container
       devices:
           # Device(-s) path, treated as a glob